ansulagrawal/GA-Training/README.md

 # GA-Training

-This is a traing project of Node JS.
+This is a training project given by the company.